 Every business is different and therefore has different needs, however, here are some features you should be considering whether you are an established business or a growing one in order to improve the agent and customer experience.

-Automatic Rule-Based Routing: Having routing capabilities available for every channel allows customers to be connected to an agent who can help more quickly.
-For telephony this means being able to set up and continually modify automatic routing for each phone number, including store hours, IVR and much more to ensure customers are routed to the right agent.
-Chat and email conversations should have the ability to be routed too based on the nature of the customer’s request.
+Automatic Routing: Having automated routing capabilities available for every channel allows customers to be connected to the right agent more quickly and eliminates the need for managers to manually assign calls, emails, chats etc. to agents.
+For telephony this means being able to set up and continually modify routing settings for each phone number, including store hours, IVR and much more to ensure customers are always routed to the right agent.
+Chat and email conversations should have the ability to be routed too based on the nature of the customer’s request - usually referred to as content-based routing or rule-based routing.

-Automated Callback: Finding software with automated callback can greatly improve your customer experience and it's starting to become a feature customers now expect since 36.9% of contact centers already have it (Contact Centre Helper).
+Callback: Finding software that has callback can greatly improve your customer experience and it's starting to become a feature customers now expect since 36.9% of contact centers already have it (Contact Centre Helper).
 Customers value their time and get increasingly more frustrated when they have to wait on hold to speak with a representative.
 Instead of waiting on hold, callback allows customers to hang up and receive a callback from an agent once it’s their turn.

 Integration Capabilities: Make sure your new software can integrate with your current systems.
 For a webshop, this could mean integrating with Magento or Shopify so agents can have a clear view of a customer's purchase and contact history when assisting them.